erpua/react_academy/README.md

 TIPS:

-- keep state in parent neares / global (in case for many dif children) component
+- keep state in nearest parent, or global one (in case of many dif children), component.

 ---